Welcome to today's edition of the Rush 24-7 podcast.

 Mr. Buffett's buying a small piece of the trade via his Goldman Sachs investment.

-And by the way, a lot of people saying this means we've reached the bottom.
+And by the way, a lot of people saying, this means we've reached the bottom.

-When the smart money gets in, the smart money in this case being Buffett, by the way, I never have either trusted a guy named after a smorgasbord.
+When the smart money gets in, smart money in this case being Buffett, by the way, I never have either trusted a guy named after a smorgasbord.

 But nevertheless, when they're saying the smart money gets in, Warren Buffett gets in, that means we're near the bottom of the market.

-Now, I have some thoughts on this because this one of the reasons why this piece, see, this piece makes it clear this is not a bailout.
+Now, I have some thoughts on this because one of the reasons why this piece, see, this piece makes it clear this is not a bailout.

 It's a rescue.

-Now these things still have some value.
+Now, these things still have some value.

 They're pretty close to worthless, but it's not technically a bailout.

-And of course you're hearing all these warnings.
+And of course, you're hearing all these warnings.

-Okay, now what does that mean?
+Okay, now, what does that mean?

 Well, it could mean something like this.

-It could mean that all of our credit cards, outstanding balance is going to be called in.
+It could mean that all of our credit cards, outstanding balance, is going to be called in because there's no more credit.

 And if there's no credit, there's no expansion.